Sevierville Attorneys Defend Your Rights against Tennessee Grand Theft Charges

 Unlike many other states, Tennessee does not have a specific grand theft auto statute.
 However, theft of an automobile may also fall under Tennessee’s general grand theft laws, depending on the value of the vehicle.
 There are various types of car theft, including:

-- Carjacking.
-This occurs when a car is taken by force when the owner is present.
-The violence that is often associated with this crime raises it to a more serious penalty level than simple theft.
+Carjacking occurs when a car is taken by force when the owner is present.
+The violence that is often associated with carjacking raises it to a more serious penalty level than simple theft.
 A carjacking conviction can result in up to 20 years imprisonment.

-- Joyriding.
-This is a type of theft where an individual may have had permission to use the car at some point, but instead drove it passed that allotted time of permission.
-These incidents are common among family members or friends who may have access to an extra vehicle key.
-With the assistance of an experienced Sevierville criminal defense lawyer, you may be successful in having these accusations reduced from theft charges.
+Joyriding charges in Tennessee are a type of theft where an individual may have had permission to use the car at some point, but instead drove it passed that allotted time of permission.
+Joyriding charges and accusations are common among family members or friends who may have access to an extra vehicle key.
+With the assistance of an experienced Sevierville criminal defense lawyer, you may be successful in having these joyriding accusations reduced from theft charges.

 Except in the case of carjacking, auto theft convictions generally follow the same penalty levels as general theft charges.
 The crime classification and the applicable punishment depend on the value of the vehicle stolen.
 A seasoned attorney at our firm has the skills to help you get your charges reduced or even dropped.